keptn/keptn.github.io/content/docs/install/upgrade/index.md

 ---
 title: Upgrade Keptn
-description: Upgrade your Keptn to 0.17
+description: Upgrade your Keptn
 weight: 500
 ---

 Keptn only supports upgrading from one release to the next;
-you cannot skip releases.
+we recommend that you not skip releases since mitigation strategies for changes in each release are often baked into the code.

 This page has the following information:

 * How to [upgrade the Keptn control plane](#upgrade-the-keptn-control-plane)